SciTools/mo_pack/README.md

 # mo_pack

-Support for packing formats used to encode the data payloads of UM "fields".
+A python module containing packing methods used to encode and decode the data payloads of UM "fields".

 Supports WGDOS and RLE encoding methods.